-Dietary supplement use isn't regulated as strictly as medications.
-For example, the United States Food and Drug Administration (FDA) doesn't require proof that dietary supplements are safe or effective before they are sold.
-Some products, like raspberry ketone for example, are advertised to have health benefits but have no clinical trials demonstrating safety or effectiveness.
-However, supplement manufacturers have to follow a few do's and don'ts when it comes to labeling and making certain claims on their products.
+But supplement manufacturers must follow a few do's and don'ts when it comes to labeling and making certain claims on their products.
 The label on a dietary supplement bottle may state the supplement addresses a nutrient deficiency, supports health, or may have an effect on some function or structure of the body -- if these claims are supported by research.
 Each type of claim has a specific meaning:

-- a nutrient content claim states the approximate amount of the dietary substance in the product.
+- A nutrient content claim states the approximate amount of the dietary substances in the product.

-- structure or function claims describe how the dietary substance may affect the body.
+- Structure or function claims describe how the dietary substances may affect the body.
 These claims are not regulated by the FDA, so it is up to each supplement manufacturer to be truthful and accurate with these claims.

 Although dietary supplements don't have to prove safety or effectiveness before marketing, the FDA may determine that a dietary supplement is not safe.
 When that happens, the FDA can restrict or ban the sales of that product.

-- thinking about taking a dietary supplement in place of a medical treatment.
+- Thinking about taking a dietary supplement in place of medical treatment.